One of the most useful key differentiations, in my current experience, focuses on what we consider to be the cause of our feelings.

 Needs are absent from awareness and language.
 It is the language of domination, of right and wrong, violent and tragic.

-Even expressing myself in giraffe, in less than 40 words, people mostly will hear jackal, blame that they did something wrong, for example:
+Even expressing myself in giraffe, in less than 40 words, people mostly will hear jackal, they will hear blame that they did something wrong.
+For example: